-Scherzer strikes out season-high 15 in 4-1 win over Reds
+Scherzer tells Martinez keep me in, Nats beat Reds 4-1

 Anthony Rendon had three hits, including an RBI single in the first, and raised his average to .331.

-Kurt Suzuki doubled the lead with an RBI double in the fourth, but Joey Votto and Derek Dietrich hit consecutive doubles in the bottom half off Scherzer, who had pitched 15 scoreless innings at Great American Ballpark in his career.
+Kurt Suzuki doubled the lead with an RBI double in the fourth, but Votto and Derek Dietrich hit consecutive doubles in the bottom half off Scherzer, who had pitched 15 scoreless innings at Great American Ballpark in his career.

 Brian Dozier hit a two-run single with two outs in the eighth off Raisel Iglesias.